-A lot or a little?
+A Lot or a Little?

 Parents need to know that Rock Dog is an animated comedy about a dog named Bodi (voiced by Luke Wilson) who dreams of being a musician.
 After a radio literally falls into his life, Bodi leaves his post as a guard dog in the mountains and heads for the big city.
 There's lots of comic action -- a careening market cart, Bodi fighting a mighty grizzly bear, plus laser beams, bonks, chases, and captures -- as well as some suspenseful sequences in which wolves attack a peaceful village of sheep.
 For kids who are comfortable with pretend vs. real violence, the mayhem is more slapstick than scary, including the blustery, exaggerated evil of wolf pack leader Linnux (Lewis Black).
 Other than the peril/scary parts, there's little iffy content here ("twit" and "stupid" is as strong as the language gets).
 And the clear messages about perseverance, following your dreams, and teamwork are hard to miss.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 With plenty of stunts, solid comic writing, and vivid performances, this Chinese/American co-production is aiming for a wide audience, including adults who often go grudgingly along for the ride.
-Izzard makes the most of his "diva" role, and Angus' mansion-studio is glorious.
+Izzard makes the most of her "diva" role, and Angus' mansion-studio is glorious.
 Simmons, Black, and Sam Elliott, with their distinctive voices, are quite entertaining, and Wilson brings emotional substance, along with humor, to Bodi.

 More of an updated take on Looney Tunes than a Pixar-worthy achievement, Rock Dog (which is based on a popular Chinese graphic novel but was written and directed by American Pixar alum, Ash Brannon) offers fun, old-fashioned comic mayhem.
 Still, the musical numbers are only so-so, and there are some historical rock references that may go over the head of the younger audiences (though parents may appreciate them).
 But positive messages about independence, responsibility, and parent-child understanding are smoothly woven into the story, and the action is fine for kids who are clear about real vs. imaginary action.